coriell-research/TEDEdb/README.md

 - scripts/: contains all processing scripts used to download data from SRA and process for use in the meta-app.
 The scripts generally describe the processing steps for a single bioproject.
+- analysis/: contains all analysis scripts for generating figures and data used in the publication